calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 The processing of received messages is performed by function `can_NWID_NODEID_HALreceiveMsg`.
 That function will identify if the received message matches the expected ID and data length of a subscribed message by the node.
 If so, this function also copies the received data from the HAL into a unified reception buffer called `can_NWID_NODEID_RxDataBuffer`, sets the *available flags* (more information about available flags in following sections) for the received message/signals and invokes the corresponding reception callback.

-The application can decide to use the reception callbacks directly (typically within ISR context) or to do a polling for the reception of the messages by polling its available flags (polling is done at task level and hence out of ISR context).
+The application can decide to use the reception callbacks directly (typically within ISR context) or to do a polling for the reception of the messages by polling for its available flags (polling is done at task level and hence out of ISR context).

 The received data is available from the data buffer  `can_NWID_NODEID_RxDataBuffer` and can be accessed by means of generated data structures (refer to section "[CAN Data Structures](#CAN-Data-Structures)" for more details) or by means of access macros (refer to section "[CAN Access Macros](#CAN-Access-Macros)" for more details)